 An Introduction to Newport Roman Villa

-Discovered in 1926 when the owner of a nearby house dug foundations for a garage, subsequent excavations revealed extensive remains of a late Romano-British farmhouse built around 280 AD.
+Discovered in 1926 when the owner of a nearby house dug foundations for a garage.
+Later excavations revealed extensive remains of a late Romano-British farmhouse built around 280 AD.
 The well-preserved remains at Newport Roman Villa provide a fascinating insight into country life in third century Britain.
 The Villa has a superb bath suite with, under floor heating and remnants of mosaic floors.
-Sections of the Villa have been reconstructed to illustrate the building materials used; you can peep into a Roman kitchen and see preparations for a Roman feast.
+Sections of the Villa have been reconstructed to illustrate the building materials used.
+You can peep into a Roman kitchen and see preparations for a Roman feast.
 Discover the plants Romans would have used in the beautiful herb garden.

-You can find out more about the Roman occupation of the Isle of Wight by exploring the exhibition area, which displays artefacts found throughout the Isle of Wight.
+You can find out more about the Roman occupation of the Isle of Wight by exploring the exhibition area.
+The exhibition displays artefacts found throughout the Isle of Wight.

 You can also take a 360° virtual tour of the villa on Google Maps.